HR-134/GEE_Practice/README.md

-# This repository has beencreated to store my Google Earth Engine practice lessons
+# This repository has been created to store my Google Earth Engine practice lessons

 This is the black and white emoji png whose pixel values have been changed